michaelpeng/honeycomb-word-search/README.md

         2. Get hashed list of nodes for each given first-letter key
         3. Perform BFS for each word in i) from each node in ii)

-\* Boundaries of triangle 0: center node A extending up to L, A extending northeast to G

-Boundaries of triangle 1: A extending northeast to G, A extending southeast to X, etc.
+\* Boundaries of triangle 0: center node A extending up to L, A extending northeast to G. Boundaries of triangle 1: A extending northeast to G, A extending southeast to X, etc.

 \*\* In triangle 1: first grouping is B,C,A (A is innermost node); in next layer of triangle 1: U,A,B and A,N,C, etc.